wgergely/GWBrowser/README.md

 ***

-<center><h3>Simple asset browser to help small teams to organize animation and
+<center><h3>A simple PySide2-based asset browser to help navigate folders and
-film productions.</h3></center>
+files used in film and animation projects.</h3></center>

 ***

-Aimed at small and medium sized teams, GWBrowser can help you find files and folders by filtering, adding descriptions, thumbnails and notes to assets and files.

 <p align="center">